- About PSEG

 Construction and pre-construction activities are underway on segments of the Susquehanna-Roseland transmission line.
 Click on the link below to find out what is going on in towns along the line.

-The Susquehanna-Roseland Electric Reliability Project is a 500,000 volt transmission line from the Berwick area in Pennsylvania to PSE&G’s substation in Roseland, New Jersey.
+The Susquehanna-Roseland Electric Reliability Project is a 500kV transmission line from the Berwick area in Pennsylvania to PSE&G’s switching station in Roseland, New Jersey.
 PSE&G is building the New Jersey portion of the line, while PPL Electric Utilities, based in Allentown, PA, will build the Pennsylvania portion.

 The power line project was mandated by PJM Interconnection, the regional entity responsible for planning the transmission system, who determined that the new line was necessary to ensure reliable electric service.